Robert-Fairley/ts-parcel-barebones/README.md

 ### Docker Container

+***Note***: *It is not recommended that you use the Docker image for production.
+Once built, the static files exist in "public".
+Place these files in the root folder of your static web server.*

 To run the Docker image you can either pull the image from DockerHub:
 ```shell
 docker pull robertfairley/ts-parcel-barebones